vtes-biased/archon/README.md

 - Score reporting for players
 - Dynamic seating computation

-Offline mode can be deactivated by any organizer, so there are two "ways" out of it:
+Offline mode can be deactivated by any judge, so there are two "ways" out of it:

 - Upload back online from the local instance that had been designated Source of Truth (SoT)
 - Revert back to online from any other device and drop all changes from local Source of Truth (SoT)